 Turning on a Fire Ban

-If your county or council has an active fire ban, or if you would like to temporarily not allow fires on your property for any other reason, you can toggle on a fire ban for your entire property at one time.
+If your county, province, municipality, or council has an active fire ban, or if you would like to temporarily not allow fires on your property for any other reason, you can toggle on a fire ban for your entire property at one time.
 The ban will be active across all listings you have on Hipcamp under that property.

 You can do this on the homepage of your Host Dashboard.
 Visit this page to turn the fire ban on and off when necessary.

-You can select how long you want the ban to be in place for, and specify exceptions to the ban if you will allow a gas stove or any other options in the list.
+You can select how long you want the ban to be in place, and specify exceptions to the ban if you will allow a gas stove or any other options in the list.
 If you want to include additional instructions, write them in the text box.